 On your mark, get set, sow!

-The 2019 program will again be with tomatoes but will focus on adaptation across different climates.
-The trial will consist of one tomato variety sourced from 4 different seed companies across North America (including BC) to observe and document differences in the plants from different regions.
-This is an effort to help us better understand regional adaptation in crops.
-This will be a blind trial – meaning you won’t know which variety is which until the end!
+The 2019 Citizen Seed Trial was conducted with tomatoes, and focused on adaptation across different climates.
+The trial consisted of one tomato variety sourced from 4 different seed companies across North America (including BC) to observe and document differences in the plants from different regions.
+This was an effort to help us better understand regional adaptation in crops.

 - Principe Borghese.
 Click here for more Principe Borghese info!